mmaia/stock-quote-ticker/README.md

 Once the application is started it immediately starts to produce messages to kafka topic based on the configurations.

-The docker compose file has by default portainer application to help visualize the docker infra-structure and also a kafka-manager console to help to visualize the Kafka broker cluster that is started and by default contains 3 brokers.
+The docker compose file has by default a kafka-manager console to help visualizing the Kafka broker cluster that is started with a single node.

 ---
 MIT License.